emjrhys/hyperflora/README.md

 - admin page indicator that video is not in everything
 - compress images (especially kaleidoscope)
 - "watch on hyperflora" button
-- dropdown above button if near bottom on admin page

 - ~~shorter unique urls~~
 - ~~paused indicator~~